VJZ-Corp/vjz-corp.github.io/about.md

 - **February 7, 2021** - Toolboxal was officialy released as an open-source project on Github.

 Throughout these years, we have adapted the open-source model in many of our projects.
 Not only can we enable full transparency in our code, but we can also allow the community to input and help us develop our tools, such as Toolboxal.
 This way, we can work together to help each other, thus continuously improving everybody's lives through digital technology.

+# Mission Statement

+> *VJZ Corporation aims to be the industry leader in digital computing.
+By fostering healthy relationships with our community and communicating with other professionals in the field, we can work toghether to solve the most pressing issues faced by consumers and developers in the digital era.*

 # YouTube
 [![](/assets/images/youtube.svg)](https://www.youtube.com/channel/UC8ElcGm7bLnwc7f44wzDpqA)